Information for parents, staff, visitors and volunteers

-The nasal flu process this year can be consented online via a link.
-If you would like your child to receive the nasal flu vaccine in school please click on the following link to complete an online YES consent form however if you do not wish for your child to be vaccinated please fill in a NO form.
+The nasal flu process this year can be consented via the form sent home.
+If you would like your child to receive the nasal flu vaccine in school please complete the consent form however if you do not wish for your child to be vaccinated please fill in a NO form.

 North West Immunisation Co-ordinator

 The Government paper ‘Working Together to Safeguard Children’ (2018) states that ‘Safeguarding children is everyone‘s responsibility.
 Everyone who comes into contact with children and families has a role to play.’

 St Andrew’s CE Primary School & Nursery is committed to its legal and moral duty to promote the well-being of children, protecting them from harm and respond to child abuse all staff and volunteers to share this commitment.

 In this statement we would like to share with you school policies and practices with regards to ensuring that children are taught and encouraged to live healthy lifestyles and adopt safe practices.
 School Policies are in place to ensure that there is a consistent approach to practices throughout the school and that they are adhered to by staff, governors and volunteers.

 Adults have a tremendous impact on young children and with this in mind adults at St Andrew’s CE Primary School & Nursery strive to: